Underpin-WP/decision-list-loader/readme.md

 			public $id = 'option';
 			public $name = 'Option Value';
-			public $description = 'Uses the value of the db option, if it is set.';
+			public $dedecision listion = 'Uses the value of the db option, if it is set.';
 			public $priority = 100;